Backstop Solutions Announces Key Collaboration With BNY Mellon

 "We are thrilled to join the BNY Mellon OMNI platform.
 Backstop's solutions are designed to help asset owner CIOs and their investment teams focus more of their time and attention on what really matters: making investment decisions.
 With Backstop's RMS, investment teams covering distinct asset classes can configure the system to accommodate the processes, information requirements, reporting, and vernacular unique to each type of asset class, eliminating technology silos and unwanted noise," said Clint Coghill, CEO and Chairman, Backstop Solutions Group.

 "We're excited to collaborate with a market innovator that has helped institutional clients simplify the research due diligence process associated with managing alternative investments and complex multi-asset class mandates," says Rohan Singh, Global Head, Asset Owners, BNY Mellon.
-"Backstop's RMS solution will further the array of solutions our clients will be able to leverage through BNY Mellon's OMNI platform."
+"Backstop's RMS solution will further the array of solutions our clients will be able to leverage through BNY Mellon's platform."

 About Backstop Solutions Group, LLC